Data Security and Networking

 (entrance via The Parade)

-Dr Mike Evans, Huw Gulliver, Mike Daley and Simon Young will introduce students to the major problems of security in running a public service computer system.
-The topics covered in this module include a discussion of the basic internet protocols (TCP, UDP, ICMP) and network applications (Telnet, FTP, Usenet, e-mail), an introduction to network and host security, network design and implementation, the anatomy of computer viruses, practical networking, common topologies, components, testing and use of logs from backups to investigate breaches of security.
+This module aims to introduce students to the major problems of security in running a public service computer system.
+The topics covered in this module include a discussion of the basic internet protocols (TCP, UDP, ICMP) and network applications (Telnet, FTP, e-mail), an introduction to network and host security, network design and implementation, the anatomy of computer viruses, practical networking, common topologies, components, testing and use of logs from backups to investigate breaches of security.
 This module includes a practical class that allows students to try termination of fibre-optics and setting up a small local area network.
 On completion of the module, a student should be able to control access to services on a workstation and analyse TCP/IP network traffic using a protocol analyser.

 Who is this course for?

 This course is ideal for the student who wants a good general introduction to Data Security and Networking.